 - Add a dash of olive oil then start frying your onions and garlic until translucent.

 - Next, add your minced beef and use your spoon to break up all the chunks so you don't end up with meatballs.

 - Once the beef has been browned nicely add the tomato paste, spinach, cream and 3 quarters of the shredded basil.
 Mix well and then simmer for 10 minutes.

-- Turn the heat off and wait just a few minutes for the mixture to cool down before you stir through you egg yolks so that they won't scramble.
+Turn the heat off and wait just a few minutes for the mixture to cool down before you stir the egg yolks through so that they won't scramble.

 - Season with salt and pepper to finish off the mixture.

 - Pre-heat your oven to 190 degrees Celsius.

 - Get a deep baking tray and start by filling it with half of your tomato sauce.